supranational/vdf-fpga/README.md

 make hw
 ```

 Once synthesis successfully completes you can register the new image.
 Follow the instructions in <https://github.com/aws/aws-fpga/blob/master/SDAccel/docs/Setup_AWS_CLI_and_S3_Bucket.md> to setup an S3 bucket.
 This only needs to be done once.
-We assume a bucket name 'vdf'.
+We assume a bucket name 'vdfsn' but you will need to change this to match your bucket name.
 Once that is done run the following:

 ```
 # Configure AWS credentials.
 You should only need to do this once on a given